mawuli-agbenyo-creator/mawuli-agbenyo-creator/README.md

 I'm a Backend developer
 -------------------------

-I have been Coding for about a three years now.
+I have been Coding for three years now.
 I love building highly scalable products with great technological tools for clients.
 I have worked with startups and open-source projects.

 *   🌍  I'm based in Kumasi, Ghana
 *   ✉️  You can contact me at [mawulikofiagbenyo@gmail.com](mailto:mawulikofiagbenyo@gmail.com)